Tomperez98/pyrgo/README.md

 Python project manager inspired in [Cargo](https://doc.rust-lang.org/cargo/).

-`Pyrgo` does not reinvent the wheel.
+**`pyrgo` does not reinvent the wheel**.
 It's just a unified API that leverages popular libraries to improve your development experience.

 - Testing:
   - [pytest](https://docs.pytest.org/en/7.3.x/)